lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

             git revert HEAD

       #.
-Push the change to the repository and wait for the Travis job to complete.
+Push the change to the repository and wait for the GitHub Actions checks (or legacy Travis job) to complete.

       #.
 Once the commits have been validated the branch can be merged to master.
          This can be done either from the command line or by pushing the merge button on GitHub.